-If you wish to try out some of the suggestions here, we advise that you should speak with your doctor.
+If you wish to try out some of the suggestions here, we advise that you should speak to your doctor.
 Your medical history and some other factors we might not have taken into consideration will determine whether these treatments are appropriate for you or not.

 - 7 Home Remedies for Rheumatoid Arthritis… But Only One Work – RheumatoidArthritis.org (https://www.rheumatoidarthritis.org/home-remedies/)

 - Arthritis Pain Relief: Natural Home Remedies | Reader’s Digest (https://www.rd.com/health/conditions/natural-arthritis-remedies/)